GenericMappingTools/gmt/doc/rst/source/movie.rst

     to make the movie, and (2) It may make a static background plot that should form the background for all frames.
     If a plot is generated the script must make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that the layered plot will stack correctly (unless you actually want a different offset).
-Alternatively, *background* can be a PostScript plot layer of dimensions exactly matching the cancas size.
+Alternatively, *background* can be a *PostScript* plot layer of dimensions exactly matching the canvas size.

 .. _-Sf: